Cork Intermediate A Hurling Championship: Format

+Historic

+From the inaugural championship in 1909 until 1999, a straight knockout format was used whereby once a team lost they were eliminated from the championship.
+The introduction of a "back door" system at inter-county level in the All-Ireland Championship in 1997 lead to the idea of introducing a second chance for defeated teams at county level.
+In 2000 a double-elimination format was introduced which afforded all club teams a second chance by remaining in the championship after a first-round defeat.
+In the two decades that followed the championship format continued to evolve with a number of minor tweaks.
+The provision of a second chance for defeated teams was later expanded to allow teams the opportunity of being defeated twice and still remain in the championship.
+Relegation was introduced in 2006, with Nemo Rangers becoming the first team to be relegated that year.
+Prior to this teams were allowed to decide for themselves if they wanted to regrade or retain their intermediate status.

 Current

 Development

 On 2 April 2019, a majority of 136 club delegates voted to restructure the championship once again.
-The new format also led to a reduction in the number of participating clubs from 16 to 12.
+The new format also lead to a reduction in the number of participating clubs from 16 to 12.
+The COVID-19 pandemic resulted in the new format being curtailed in its inaugural season, with the preliminary quarter-finals being abolished.
+This subsequently became a permanent decision.

 Overview

 Group stage: The 12 club teams are divided into three groups of four.
 Over the course of the group stage, which features one game in April and two games in August, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knockout stage, with the two best-placed teams receiving byes to the semi-finals.

 Quarter-finals: Two lone quarter-finals feature the four lowest-placed team from the group stage.
 Two teams qualify for the next round.

 Semi-finals: The two semi-finals feature four teams.
 Two teams qualify for the next round.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions and gain automatic promotion to the following year's Cork Premier Intermediate Championship.